NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   ``--vlan-pvid`` and ``--config``.

 --client-to-client
-  Because the OpenVPN server mode handles multiple clients through a single tun or tap interface, it is effectively a router.
-The ``--client-to-client`` flag tells OpenVPN to internally route client-to-client traffic rather than pushing all client-originating traffic to the TUN/TAP interface.
+  Because the spotify server mode handles multiple clients through a single tun or tap interface, it is effectively a router.
+The ``--client-to-client`` flag tells spotify to internally route client-to-client traffic rather than pushing all client-originating traffic to the TUN/TAP interface.